kaleab-mureja/TEMPERATURE-AND-HUMIDITY-CONTROL-SYSTEM-USING-PIC16F877-MICROCONTROLLER-/README.md

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.

-## License

-This project is open-source and available under the [Choose a License, e.g., MIT License, Apache 2.0 License, etc.].
-See the `LICENSE` file for more details.

 ## Acknowledgments

 * Addis Ababa Science and Technology University for resources.